It’s warm, cozy and just the right amount of rustic.

 Watch for wildlife on the porch or settle into a comfortable chair near the crackling fireplace and kick up your feet.
 You’ll know when it’s getting close to supper time: the smell of baking bread or sizzling steak wafts through the entire lodge.

-About Sundance Lodge
+Cross-country ski to Sundance Lodge